Triptych Wood Statuettes – Guanyin, Guan Yu & Skanda

 Description

-Guanyin, Guan Yu, and Skanda have been paired in Chinese Buddhist and Taoist domestic shrines for centuries, each figure representing a distinct register of protection.
-Guanyin, the Bodhisattva of compassion, entered Chinese iconography from the Indian Avalokiteshvara tradition during the Tang Dynasty.
+Guanyin, Guan Yu, and Skanda have been paired in Chinese domestic shrines for centuries, each representing a distinct register of protection.
+Guanyin entered Chinese iconography from the Indian Avalokiteshvara tradition during the Tang Dynasty.
 Guan Yu, a Han Dynasty general deified during the Song period, serves as guardian of commerce and civil order.
 Skanda, known in Chinese as Wei Tuo, guards the transmission of Buddhist teaching.
-Together they form a complete household triad.
+Together they form a complete household triad that covers compassion, worldly protection, and spiritual continuity.

 Additional information